glennc/AccedeSimple/README.md

    uv sync
    ```

+1. **Set up your Azure resources**
+In your Azure subscription, create the following:
+- An Azure Resource Group (make note of the name)
+- AI Foundry Project (make note of the name, endpoint, and region)
+   - Choose to use Azure Identity or Tokens
+- Deploy the following models and accept the default deployment names
+  - `gpt-4o-mini`
+  - `gpt-4.1`
+  - `text-embedding-3-small`

-3. **Configure user secrets**
+1. **Configure user secrets**

+   **Option A: Using the setup script (recommended)**

+   1. Copy the example `secrets.txt.example` file to `secrets.txt` and add your actual Azure values.
+   1. Run setup secrets script: `./scripts/set-secrets.sh|cmd|ps1`

+   **Option B: Manual configuration**

-   1. Navigate to the *_src/AccedeSimple.AppHost* project.
+   1. Navigate to the *_src/AccedeSimple.AppHost* project
-   1. Set the following user secrets. i.e. `dotnet user-secrets set "AzureOpenAI:ResourceGroup" "YOUR-VALUE"`
+   1. Set each secret individually using: `dotnet user-secrets set "KEY" "VALUE"`

+   Required secrets:
    - **AzureOpenAI:ResourceGroup** - The name of your Azure Resource Group where the OpenAI Resource is deployed to
    - **AzureOpenAI:ResourceName** - The name of your Azure OpenAI Resource
    - **AzureOpenAI:Endpoint** - The endpoint for your Azure OpenAI Resource
    - **Azure:SubscriptionId** - The subscription ID you deployed your resources to
-      - **Azure:ResourceGroup** - The name of your Azure OpenAI Resource is deployed to.
+   - **Azure:ResourceGroup** - The name of your Azure OpenAI Resource is deployed to
-      - **Azure:Location** - The location you deployed your Azure OpenAI Resource to.
+   - **Azure:Location** - The region you deployed your Azure OpenAI Resource to
-      - **Azure:AllowResourceGroupCreation**  - Set to *false* to use existing resource.
+   - **Azure:AllowResourceGroupCreation** - Set to *false* to use existing resource
-      - **AzureAIFoundry:Project** - The name of the Azure AI Foundry Project.
+   - **AzureAIFoundry:Project** - The name of the Azure AI Foundry Project
+   1. Set the MODEL_NAME environment variable to the name of the deployed model in Azure OpenAI endpoint (defaults to `gpt-4o-mini`)

 ### Running the app